ullas-bhat/Session-23/README.md

 * 11:00 AM - 11:30 AM New Fellow Survey
 * 11:30 AM - 12:15 PM Code of Conduct Discussion
 * 12:15 PM - 01:00 PM LUNCH (return with your lunch)
-* 01:00 PM - 01:15 PM Tips from a Past DSFP Fellow, M Newsome
+* 01:00 PM - 01:15 PM Tips from a Past DSFP Fellow; M Newsome
-* 01:15 PM - 1:45 PM  Introduction to the Vera C Rubin Observatory and Legacy Survey of Space & Time, B Scott
+* 01:15 PM - 1:45 PM  Introduction to the Vera C Rubin Observatory and Legacy Survey of Space & Time; B Scott
-* 01:30 PM - 03:00 PM Overview of Supervised and Unsupervised Machine Learning, B Scott
+* 01:30 PM - 03:00 PM Overview of Supervised and Unsupervised Machine Learning; B Scott
 * 03:00 PM - ???
 Break

 ## Day 1 – Bayes or Bust? | (Probability and Introduction to Bayes)